7 Reasons Why You Have Ants in the House Ants in the House: 7 Ways Ants Could Be Finding Their Way Inside

 Aphids secrete honeydew as they feed on plant sap, which ants find irresistible.
 They often protect aphids from predators and help them move to new plants to ensure a steady supply of honeydew.

-Additionally, ants are drawn to the sweet nectar of indoor plants, foraging on flowers and leaving scent trails to guide other ants to these food sources.
+Ants are also drawn to the sweet nectar of indoor plants, foraging on flowers and leaving scent trails to guide other ants to these food sources.
 If you accidentally bring in plants infested with ants, they can return to the colony and bring back more pests to forage.

 Natura is Your Go-To For Ant Pest Control!